zucchinidev/thingsverse/thingsverse-cli/README.md

 # ThingsVerse-cli

-Real-time view of the agents connected through the console
+Real-time view of the agents connected and its metrics through the console

 ![ThingsVerse-cli](thingsverse-cli.png)